coderrio/Coderr.Documentation/docs/client/libraries/dotnet/web/aspnet-webapi/install.md

-ASP.NET MVC 5 installation
+ASP.NET WebApi installation
 ===========================

-Install the nuget package called `coderr.client.aspnet.mvc5`, if you haven't already.
+Install the nuget package called `coderr.client.aspnet.webapi`.

 Next, you need to tell the Coderr library what server it should upload all error reports to.

-PLease add the following code in your `global.asax` or `Startup.cs`.
+Add the following code in your `global.asax` or `Startup.cs`.

 ```csharp
 var url = new Uri("http://yourServer/coderr/");